-The Advanced Apprenticeship will be offered on Tuesdays in 2020!
+The Advanced Apprenticeship will not be offered in 2021.

 This course is open to those who have taken The Art of Home Herbalism or to students who have completed a comparable course of study with another herbalist.